DaimyoHub/virtual-machine-proto/docs/follow_up.md

 * Continue the request system
   * Continue to implement the basic structure of the system.
   * Begin to implement the request consumer.

+## 11/27/2021

+### Done

+* Finished the basic structure of the request system.

+* Added a device ID system for device identification.
+  * It is composed of two parts: the device kind (memory, serial, etc.) and a unique numeric ID.

+* Added a memory allocator for the virtual machine.

+### Plan